 1As revised per Board Resolution No. 2017-10-138 dated 20 October 2017

-The Chairman and Vice Chairman of the committee shall be elected by the Board of Director from among the Private Sector Representative.
-In the absence of the Committee Chairman, the Vice Chairman shall act as the Chairman during the meeting.
+The Chairperson and Vice Chairperson shall be elected by the Board of Directors from the appointive directors.
+In the absence of the Chairperson in a Committee Meeting where there is a quorum, the Vice Chairperson shall act as the Chairperson.

 INTRODUCTION

-This Charter establishes the purpose, authority and responsibility of the Audit Committee of the Philippine Deposit Insurance Corporation.
+This Charter establishes the purpose, authority and responsibility of the Audit Committee.

 PURPOSE